 Having been a lay Oblate at the hermitage for several years, I am beginning to see how it is shaping me.

 I carry the rhythm of the hermitage with me when I leave at the end of my retreat each year.
-They shape the ways I pray and worship no matter where I am.
-The everyday ceremonies also shape how I experience and respond to life within me and around me.
+It shapes the ways I pray and worship wherever I am.
+The everyday practices also shape how I experience and respond to life within me and around me.

 Each of us creates our own rituals and they create us.